 Here he draws out moving performances from all the major players, but the highest commendation must go to Kodi Smit-McPhee.
 He is mesmerizing as the young Rai, portraying emotions and reactions with the assurance of a mature artist.
 The structure of the story could initially be disconcerting for some people.
 It's told as a series of fragments, as if Rai is turning the pages of an old photograph album.
 The device works because that is how most of us recall our childhood.
-Celebrated Australian cinematographer Geoffrey Simpson gives us superb pictures, while Robert Cousin's attention to period detail completes the film.
-Romulus My Father is not only the best Australian film released so far this year, it is a fine cinematic achievement, full stop.
-Fr Richard Leonard is the director of the Australian Catholic Office for Film & Broadcasting.
-Quirky comedy This film is allegedly based on the experiences of writer-director, Jeremy Brock, when he worked as a chauffeur for distinguished actress Dame Peggy Ashcroft (Oscar for A Passage to India).
-One hopes that she was not as loose-mouthed as Julie Walters as this ageing star of TV soaps who is clinging on to edges of life and memories of her heyday!
+Celebrated Australian cinematographer Geoffrey Simpson gives us superb pictures, while Robert Cousin's attention to period detail completes the film. best Australian film released so far this year, it is a fine cinematic achievement, Fr Richard Leonard is the director of the Australian Catholic Office for This film is allegedly based on the experiences of writer-director, Jeremy Walters, Rupert Grint Brock, when he worked and Jacques Kerr. as a chauffeur for distin-Directed by Jeremy guished actress Dame Brock.
+93 minutes.
+M Peggy Ashcroft (Oscar (moderate for A Passage to India). language).
+Reviewer: One hopes that she was not as loose-mouthed as Julie Walters as this ageing star of TV soaps who is clinging on to edges of life and memories of her heyday!